mpiwg-rma/forma22/index.md

 ### Registration

-To register for the workshop (and receive the access link) please go to https://tennessee.zoom.us/meeting/register/tJ0qduChrDgsGNdEG3MQeLB-DH3lZ6r-DZww.
-Participation is free and registration meant to protect us from the bots.
-We will not give away your personal data to anyone.
+To register for the workshop (and receive the access link) please use the [registration site](https://tennessee.zoom.us/meeting/register/tJ0qduChrDgsGNdEG3MQeLB-DH3lZ6r-DZww).
+Participation is free and registration is meant to protect us from the bots.

 ### Proceedings

 There will be no official proceedings with papers from individual authors.
 However, we plan to release a combined whitepaper summarizing the outcomes of the workshop.

+### Recordings

+The talks at the workshop will be recorded (via Zoom) and made available afterwards.

 ### Organizers